karyanayandi/yopem/README.md

 - [ ] delete article too on delete: query, currently not implemented
 - [ ] add dashboard meta data
 - [ ] add form message at active
+- [ ] add other ad type on amp instead of adsense only or ensure if ads type amp only adsense allowed
+- [ ] delete ??
+1 on props